PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_ubuntu_server.md

 Find `console=/dev/ttyAMA0,115200` and remove that part to disable the login shell on serial interface.

-Append `isolcpus=2` behind the last word.
-The whole file would be:
+Append `isolcpus=2` after the last word.
+The whole file will then look like:

 ```sh
 net.ifnames=0 dwc_otg.lpm_enable=0 console=tty1 root=LABEL=writable rootfstype=ext4 elevator=deadline rootwait fixrtc isolcpus=2
 ```

-This one tells Linux kernel do not schedule any process on CPU core 2.
+The above line tells the Linux kernel do not schedule any process on CPU core 2.
 We will manually run PX4 onto that core later.

-Reboot and ssh onto your Pi.
+Reboot and SSH onto your Pi.

 Check UART interface: